 - Truck/Motor means the shipment of goods and people by truck or motor vehicle.

-- Ship (Ocean) means the shipment of commodities by ship in international, coast-wide, or inter-coastal transportation.
+- Ocean means the shipment of commodities by ship in international, coast-wide, or inter-coastal transportation.
 This category also includes the shipment of commodities, especially bulk commodities, by barge, mostly within the United States.

 The Disputes Resolution Branch provides the following audit services:

-- Provides oversight and quality control evaluation of GSA post-payment audit contractors.
+- Provides Quality Assurance Review of GSA post-payment audit contractors.

 - Notifies agencies of transportation management errors.